EXPLORE

 We are an astronomy club representing Green Valley and Sahuarita, Arizona.

-We meet the second Tuesday of the month from September through May plus Zoom livestream.
+We meet the first or second Saturday of the month from September through May plus Zoom livestream.

 Please join us to explore, learn, and help teach astronomy to others eager to learn.

-FIND THE LATEST S.A.S. and U of A NEWSLETTERS + 2024 METEOR SHOWER DATES HERE
+CURRENT S.A.S. & U of A/Steward Observatory Newsletters + Links to 2026 METEOR SHOWER DATES HERE

 Downloadable Sky Charts & Info About Stargazing Apps for Your Phone – Click on, and Look for “HELPFUL LINKS”